nickeubank/practicaldatascience_book/_build/html/_sources/ids540_specific/class_schedule_540.rst

 Class Schedule
 ---------------

-Class will be Mondays and Wednesdays from 8:30-9:45am (EDT) in Gross 270.
+Class will be Mondays and Wednesdays from 8:30-9:45am (EDT) in Gross Hall 230C.

 Key: